graphql/graphql-http/docs/modules/handler.md

 ▸ (`req`): `Promise`<[`RequestParams`](../interfaces/common.RequestParams.md) \| [`Response`](handler.md#response) \| `void`\> \| [`RequestParams`](../interfaces/common.RequestParams.md) \| [`Response`](handler.md#response) \| `void`

-The request parser for an incoming GraphQL request.
-It parses and validates the request itself, including the request method and the content-type of the body.
+The request parser for an incoming GraphQL request in the handler.

+It should parse and validate the request itself, including the request method and the content-type of the body.

 In case you are extending the server to handle more request types, this is the perfect place to do so.